tfoerst3r/particle_conversion/README.md

 **Step 1.
 Choose the appropriate model settings and adapted the corresponding configuration file.**

-- Choose the appropriate growth model (for more details see details in [the model file](./docs/conversion_models.md))
+- Choose the appropriate configuration settings (for more details see [the config and model documentation][config_docu])
 - Adapt the corresponding model configuration `*.toml` file (see base example in [config file](./config/).

 **Step 2.
 Run the model with the desired output path.**